Hall: Concert Hall

 Maurice Ravel’s Piano Concerto in G Major is a synthesis of the most characteristic features of his style: his penchant for the lavish sound of the orchestra, jazz, Spanish style and 18th-century elegance.
 Before the composer was forced to completely withdraw from his concert life due to health problems, he managed to present the piece to the audiences of several European cities; however, only as a conductor and not a pianist.
 He also visited the Warsaw Philharmonic, where on 11 March 1932, together with the pianist Marguerite Long, he presented Concerto in G Major to local music lovers.

-Alexander Glazunov, present at the 1916 premiere of Prokofiev’s scandalous Scythian Suite, dashed out from the room hands on ears to protect them against horrible dissonances.
-This pompous gesture perfectly illustrates not only his personality but also his career.
-Despite the fact that he witnessed epoch-making changes in music – starting from Mussorgsky, through Prokofiev to Stravinsky – he was completely impervious to any progress, and consistently maintained his conservative approach.
-Glazunov’s symphonies (he wrote the first one when he was sixteen, and the last one – the Eight – a quarter of a century later) do not belong to the core repertoire.
-Showing some similarities to German music (Mendelssohn’s or even Wagner’s) his Symphony No. 5 was heard at the Warsaw Philharmonic only once, over forty years ago, during a guest performance of the Leningrad Philharmonic Orchestra with its legendary director Yevgeny Mravinsky.
-The fans of Russian music will be pleased to see this piece in the programme of this concert.
+Glazunov’s symphonies (he wrote the first when he was sixteen, and the last – the Eighth – a quarter of a century later) do not belong to the core repertoire.
+Showing some similarities to German music (Mendelssohn or even Wagner) his Symphony No. 5 was heard at the Warsaw Philharmonic only once, over forty years ago, during a guest performance of the Leningrad Philharmonic Orchestra with its legendary conductor Yevgeny Mravinsky.
+Fans of Russian music will be pleased to see this piece feature in the programme of this concert.